 CQUniversity Bundaberg has a friendly, supportive atmosphere that caters for students of all ages.
-You can study on-campus or by distance from home.
+You can study on-campus or by online from home.
 Prior learning and work experience are taken into consideration and CQUniversity even offers enabling courses to help you prepare for tertiary education.

 CQUniversity Bundaberg is a modern, purpose-built campus, offering students new, innovative buildings and facilities.
 Distributed among the academic buildings are the library, bookshop, campus refectory, a 200-seat and a 100‑seat lecture theatre (with state-of-the-art electronic equipment), four computer laboratories (two with 20‑hour-a-day student access), nursing clinical laboratories and video conferencing rooms.
 The campus boasts interactive electronically transmitted lectures to integrate CQUniversity Bundaberg with other campuses.